 Remember you will need a medical letter with you at airport security if you have essential medical equipment with you or your products e.g. skincare are in excess of the security cabin baggage allowance.

-Currently all liquid substances must be contained within a 20 x 20cm clear, re-sealable plastic bag.
-Each liquid, gel, paste etc container must not exceed 100ml; the contents must fit comfortably within the clear plastic bag.

-If you need to carry more than this in your hand luggage, please seek further advice from the airline or check the current regulations on the UK Government website (see Further help).
+Currently all liquid substances must be contained within a 1 litre clear, re-sealable plastic bag no larger than 8" by 7.5" (20cm by 18cm).
+Each liquid, gel, paste etc container must not exceed 100ml; the contents must fit comfortably within the 1 litre bag.
+If you need to carry more than this in your hand luggage, please seek further advice from the airline or check the current regulations on the DirectGov website (www.direct.gov.uk).
 You may be able to buy skin care products at an 'air side' chemist, once through customs and you can carry more in hold luggage.